 We have been providing arc flash studies, arc flash training, electrical safety training, evaluations and solutions service to the industry since 2001.
-Our team of highly trained engineers are experienced in conducting Arc Flash hazard analysis, Arc Flash studies, Arc Flash mitigation solutions and specialised arc flash training.
+Our team of highly trained engineers are experienced in conducting Arc Flash hazard analysis, Arc Flash studies, Arc Flash mitigation solutions and specialised Arc Flash training.
 We work with all size facilities across many industries to introduce and maintain Arc Flash safety.
 Using proven software tools, our engineers calculate the prospective arc incident energy levels along electrical networks.
 Armed with this data, they assess the risks and identify the preventative and protective measures necessary to protect workers, electrical infrastructure and processes.

 ARC FLASH MODELLING

 Arc flash incidents can cause serious harm to electrical workers and damage valuable equipment on site.
-W have a staff of highly trained engineers who have experience in identifying arc flash hazards and risks in industrial and utility environments.
+We have a staff of highly trained engineers who have experience in identifying arc flash hazards and risks in industrial and utility environments.

 WHAT IS ARC FLASH?